van-8/mm-site/index.md

 ## 楊崗 Van is a Chinese-American director, writer, and cinematographer.

-Currently a filmmaker in the [neuroscience lab](https://www.affective-science.org/) of [Lisa Feldman Barrett](https://lisafeldmanbarrett.com/).
+Currently a filmmaker in the [neuroscience lab](https://www.affective-science.org/) of [Prof. Lisa Feldman Barrett](https://lisafeldmanbarrett.com/).

 ## Portfolio